cmeiklejohn/cmeiklejohn.github.io/_posts/2014-09-28-try-derflow.markdown

 group:  SyncFree
 ---

+_Updated January 9th, 2015: Derflow has since been renamed to Lasp, which is open source on [GitHub][lasp].
+For more information surrounding the name change, see this [post][name]._

 One of the main goals of the [SyncFree][SyncFree] project is to build a programming model for working with eventual consistency and conflict-free replicated data types.
 We've been well on our way to that